 To understand the magnitude of the problem and to identify solutions, it is critical for states to collect and publicize data about fines and fees, including the totals that state and local governments assess and actually collect; fines and fee amounts imposed, broken down by race and ethnicity, age, gender, and income level; and number of people incarcerated for failure to pay.
-Arkansas does not publish any such data.^{xvii}
+Massachusetts received partial credit because it publishes limited data on fee imposition. xvii

-Recommendation: Arkansas should collect and report data about fines and fees, including amounts imposed-broken down by race and ethnicity, age, gender, and income level-as well as revenue collected.
+Recommendation: Massachusetts should collect and report data about fines and fees amounts imposed, broken down by race and ethnicity, age, gender, and income level.
 It should also collect and report on the number of people incarcerated for failure to pay.